EbonyLilly/restassuredapitest/README.md

 All the test triggering is done through maven commands, this framework supports multiple different types of test executions such as smoke, regression and end-to-end on different possible environment such as QA,Staging and UAT.
 #### Executing specific test
-If you would like to execute a specific test that are on testng.xml file
+If you would like to execute a specific test that are on testng.xml file Choose from the following command:

+For invoking smoke test"
 ```shell script
 mvn test -Dtestof="smoke-api"
 ```